gbowne1/gbowne1/README.md

   - The Art of Tech:NPWAFT website for our group.
   - SPMS's website to replace the one on Webs.com
   - Personal Blog, Portfoilio site in WordPress
+  - TwitchBot for Twitch Streamers in Javascript using TMI.js

+As for a "License" I chose GNU GPL 3.0 as it seems to fit my style.

 - 🌱 I’m currently learning HTML5, CSS3, ES5/ES6 Javascript, REACT, NodeJS, Express, PostgreSQL.
 I am also trying to learn components like Babel, Webpack, etc.

 - 👯 I’m looking to invite people to help with and collaborate with me on TwitchBot and RadioLogger and SPMS ERP/MRP especially and gain community contributions to the projects.

-- 🤔
+- 🤔 If you need help with a project.
+I sometimes contribute to open source projects.. but generally only have time to give advice.
+I am truly sorry I couldn't help more.

 - 💬 Ask me about The Art of Tech: Not Playing with a Full Tech which is a social media tech group.
 We encourage you to join and become part of our awesome community we are trying to build of people that work in IT and programming and various other tech fields as well as hobbyists that enjoy tech.

     {Please see this link for our links: https://linktr.ee/taotnpwaft}

 Looking for people to help develop and/or serve our website and email, which likely will reside at https://www.taotnpwaft.org

+We are on a mission to gain at least 40 more active participating members.
+It doesn't cost you anything to join.
+Especially in our Discord Server.
+Most of us currently in the group, are or have been once in the tech fields..
+IT, Networking, Programming, Systems Admin.. etc.

 - 🤔 I’m looking for help with our tech group..
 Staff, Admins, Moderators, content creators, etc.  Click on each green link which will take you to the various links for our groups.
 We mainly chat on Discord.
 I am looking for someone to help with posting content to our YouTube and our Facebook.